WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/PartX_Batteries/Batteries/index.md

 Batteries are made by placing two conductive materials, an anode (`-`) and a cathode (`+`), in paralell and separating them with an electrically conductive solution known as an [electrolyte](https://en.wikipedia.org/wiki/Electrolyte).

-The chemical reactions in the battery causes a build of electrons in the electrolyte at the anode side, but they are unable to travel directly to the cathode through the solution becuse of the voltage differential.
+The chemical reactions in the battery causes a build of electrons in the electrolyte at the anode side, but they are unable to travel directly to the cathode through the solution because of the voltage differential.

 Connecting a wire between the anode and cathode allows those electrons to flow from from the anode to the cathode: